Canada - Country Commercial Guide

 The 2022 federal budget proposes C$120 million (approximately US$93.25 million) to back SMRs, and C$69.9 million (approximately US$54.32 million) for Natural Resources Canada to undertake research on waste, support the creation of a fuel supply chain, strengthen international cooperation agreements, and enhance domestic safety practices.
 The Canada Infrastructure Bank (CIB) will also broaden its role in supporting the SMR Roadmap.
 The federal budget also includes amounts for various renewable energy projects.

-Opportunities for delivering all types of equipment, installations, components, and materials for all segments, from power generation and transmission to local distribution, exist through various projects across Canada including:
+Opportunities for delivering all types of equipment, installations, components, and materials for all segments, from power generation and transmission to local distribution, exist through various projects across Canada, including:

-• Bruce Power Nuclear Generation Plant, Tiverton, ON – refurbishment of 6 reactors
+• Bruce Power Nuclear Generation Plant, Tiverton, ON – refurbishment

-• Darlington Nuclear Generation Plant, Darlington, ON – refurbishment of 3 reactors
+• Darlington Nuclear Generation Plant, Darlington, ON – refurbishment

-• Canadian Nuclear Laboratories - first SMR (5 MW electricity) operational by 2026
+• Canadian Nuclear Laboratories - MMR (5 MW) - operational by 2026

-• Darlington New Nuclear Project - first SMR (300 MW electric) vendor selected
+• Darlington New Nuclear Project - SMR (300 MW) – operational by 2026

 • Revelstoke Dam Hydro Unit 6, 300MW (installation pending)

-• New transportation lines and distribution stations, substations (large number of projects)
+• New transportation lines and distribution stations, substations

 • Refurbishments and upgrades of existing power generation and distribution facilities